I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaudbghelper2.md

 ## -remarks
 <p>The <b>wiauDbgHelper2</b> function enables those using it to write <b>printf</b>-style messages, with variable argument lists, to a log file or debugger.
 The following example demonstrates how this function might be used:</p>

-<p>The <b>wiauDbgHelper2</b> function enables those using it to write <b>printf</b>-style messages, with variable argument lists, to a log file or debugger.
-The following example demonstrates how this function might be used:</p>

 ## -requirements
 <table>
 <tr>